-The Geometry panel lets you adjust object's size, coordinates, and change its other properties.
+The Geometry panel lets you adjust an object's size and coordinates, and change its other properties.
 To open the panel, choose Window > Geometry from the main menu.

 1 - The object's width and height.
-The Maintain Aspect Ratio option can prevent object's deformation when you change one of its dimensions.
-The Maintain Aspect Ratio icon is located to the right from the text fields.
+The Maintain Aspect Ratio option can prevent an object's deformation when you change one of its dimensions.
+The Maintain Aspect Ratio icon is located to the right of the text fields.

 With the same coordinates but different reference points, an object will have different locations.

 3 - The object's coordinates.